alterNERDtive/VoiceAttack-profiles/README.md

 then saying `[enable;disable] <setting>` for on/off switches and `set <setting>` for text variables.

-One caveat applies: settings will only be saved in the profile you have selected when changing them, but be preserved if you switch around.
+One caveat applies: settings will only be saved in the profile you have selected, but be preserved if you switch around.

 ## Using a Profile ##